Sunil260/Sunil260/README.md

 # Sunil Ratha 🚵‍♀️
 **`println("Triyng to make some cool projects")`**

 I'm a student at the University of Waterloo in Mechatronics Engineering.
-I have a few projects here, however I will be adding more soon as I aim to work on some new preojects in hardware/embedded, machine learning and webapplications.
+I have a few projects, however I will be adding more soon.
+I aim to work on hardware/embedded, machine learning and real time systems projects.

 ---